History News and Events 2019-20

 Wessex Centre for History and Archaeology Research Seminars Autumn 2020

-The Wessex Centre for History and Archaeology is delighted to announce its autumn seminar series.
-All seminars are free and open to anyone.
-They will be held on Wednesdays at 6pm and will be online.
+All WCHA seminars are free and open to anyone.
+They are held on Wednesdays at 6pm and are online.
 Please contact Dr Simon Sandall to register your interest.
-For more information about the Wessex Centre for History and Archaeology, visit the WCHA webpage.
+For more information about the WHCA, visit the Wessex Centre for History and Archaeology webpage.

 - Wed 4 Nov: Rosemary Baird Andreae: ‘Huguenots, Apothecaries, Gardeners and Squires: the Garniers of Rookesbury’